Bexhill College

 Bexhill College is a sixth form college in the south-east of England.
 The college is based in Bexhill-on-Sea, East Sussex and is located on Penland Road, north-east of the town centre.
-The college has maintained an Ofsted rating of Good in its Ofsted report since 2010, with its most recent being in 2019.
+The college is rated Outstanding as of its latest Ofsted report, which took place in 2024.

 History

 Bexhill College is the direct successor of the County Schools for Boys and Girls, opened on 5 October 1926.
 In 1945 following the Education Act, the schools became Grammar Schools.
 The Boys' and Girls' County Grammar Schools merged on 26 September 1970 and became a sixth form college in 1977.
 The college was initially located on Turkey Road in Sidley, but relocated officially to Penland Road in late c2006.

 General information

 As of 2018, the college enrolls nearly 2000 students with the majority of the day students aged 16–19.
 The main college buildings are located all on one site, with a wide range of facilities catering for the 80 plus courses available.

 The college also runs an adult learning centre, offering recreational evening and daytime classes as well as a range of qualification courses.

-The college is co-located with post-16 students of Glyne Gap School.
-The Glyne Gap students have been given their own open-air space within the college grounds.
+Prior to 2025 the college had co-located with post-16 students of Glyne Gap School, and the Glyne Gap students had been given their own open-air space within the college grounds.